oracle-quickstart/oci-rsa-ansible-bastion/README.md

 on the oci-rsa-ansible-base can be found [here](PLACEHOLDER).

 ## Ansible Role: geerlingguy.clamav
 [geerlingguy.clamav](https://github.com/geerlingguy/ansible-role-clamav) installs ClamAV on Linux server.
+Content from roles and collections of **geerlingguy.clamav** hosted on **Galaxy** are referenced in oci-rsa-ansible-bastion.

 ## Requirements